 Flights to Seoul

 Seoul, the capital of South Korea, is one of the world’s most densely populated cities, with over 10 million inhabitants.
 The city contains skyscrapers and apartment buildings, as well as shopping districts where you can find almost everything.
 Seoul is regarded as one of the world’s most modern cities and the centre rises in several layers, from underground level right up to the restaurants high up in the skyscrapers.
-This is a city that never sleeps and it shows off its most ostentatious side at night, with vibrant nightlife.
+This is a city that never sleeps and it shows off its most ostentatious side at night, with a vibrant nightlife.

 Gyeongbok Palace (Gyeongbokgung) – located in the heart of Seoul, Gyeongbok Palace is Korea’s best-known royal palace containing beautiful parks and buildings that you won't want to miss during a visit to the city.

 Bukchon Hanok Village – here you can find historical buildings of traditional design and many beautiful shrines.

 Mount Namsan – take the cable car up to the Namsan Seoul Tower (N Seoul Tower) to get a great view over Seoul.

 The National Museum of Korea – one of the largest and most modern museums in the world.

 Jimjilbang – a unique experience that you cannot find outside Korea.
 Jimjilbang´s public baths offer hot tubs, sauna, massage and spa treatments together with relaxation areas featuring a flat-screen TV, PC´s and heated floors.
 Often open around the clock, the spa, heated baths and treatment rooms are gender-divided but the public areas for relaxation are open to all.

 Important: do not forget to shower before you step into any pool.